J-Berat/Moose.jl/README.md

 The wrapper accepts the same options documented for `src/MOOSE_cli.jl` (for example, `--conversionB`, `--filtering`, `--ne-option`, and positional or `--config` paths).
 The `--julia-binary` flag lets you point to a non-default Julia executable when needed.

 ### How to confirm things work
-- **Smoke test the installation:** run `julia --project -e 'using MOOSE; MOOSE(help=true)'`.
+- **Smoke test the installation:** run `julia --project -e 'using MOOSE; run_moose(help=true)'`.
 This precompiles the package and prints the built-in help without needing any data files.
-- **Interactive end-to-end run:** follow the standard `MOOSE()` workflow described above with a real simulation directory.
+- **Interactive end-to-end run:** follow the standard `run_moose()` workflow described above with a real simulation directory.
 Success is indicated by FITS outputs next to your simulation files and a `MOOSE_summary.log` entry summarizing the run.
 - **Config-driven batch run:** prepare a JSON config (for example by saving answers from a previous interactive session) and run `julia --project src/MOOSE_cli.jl /path/to/config.json --quiet`.
 This reuses stored parameters and will append to `MOOSE_summary.log` on completion.

 ---